 In the $\Lambda$CDM model, CMB photons gain net energy traversing superclusters because the potential well is shallower on exit than on entry ($\Delta T_\mathrm{ISW} > 0$).
 In contrast, CMB photons lose energy in large negative density fluctuations, or supervoids ($\Delta T_\mathrm{ISW} < 0$).

-By stacking the CMB map on the positions of hundreds of superstructures, the ISW signal emerges as noise fluctuations cancel.
+By stacking the CMB map on the positions of hundreds of super-structures, the ISW signal emerges as noise fluctuations cancel.
 In turn, the fine details of the measured ISW imprint can constrain the physical properties of dark energy in an alternative way \citep[see e.g.][]{Nadathur2012,CaiEtAl2014,Kovacs2018,Adamek2020}.

 An important aspect is that the measured amplitude of the ISW signal ($A_\mathrm{ISW}\equiv \Delta T_\mathrm{obs}/\Delta T_\mathrm{\Lambda CDM}$) is often significantly higher than expected in the concordance model ($A_\mathrm{ISW}=1$).
 Such excess ISW signals were first found by \cite{Granett2008} using luminous red galaxies (LRG) from the Sloan Digital Sky Survey (SDSS) data set.
-It was then confirmed by several follow-up measurements and simulation analyses that the observed signal from the superstructures is about $A_{\rm ISW}\approx5$ times higher than expected from the $\Lambda$CDM model \citep[see e.g.][]{Nadathur2012,Flender2013,Hernandez2013,Aiola}.
+It was then confirmed by several follow-up measurements and simulation analyses that the observed signal from the super-structures is about $A_{\rm ISW}\approx5$ times higher than expected from the $\Lambda$CDM model \citep[see e.g.][]{Nadathur2012,Flender2013,Hernandez2013,Aiola}.
 Overall, these ISW results are considered anomalous because projected 2-point correlation analyses do not find significant excess ISW signals \citep[see e.g.][]{PlanckISW2015,Hang20212pt}.

-An influential development was the ``re-mapping'' of the SDSS superstructures using more accurate spectroscopic redshifts from the Baryon Acoustic Oscillations Survey (BOSS).
+An influential development was the ``re-mapping'' of the SDSS super-structures using more accurate spectroscopic redshifts from the Baryon Acoustic Oscillations Survey (BOSS).
 Yet, the results were mixed.
 The anomalous ISW signals were re-detected if the merging of smaller voids into larger encompassing under-densities was allowed in the void finding process \citep{Cai2017,Kovacs2018}.
 In contrast, no significant excess signals have been reported from the same data set when using matched filters and definitions without void merging \citep[][]{NadathurCrittenden2016}.

-Then, \cite{Kovacs2016} used photo-$z$ catalogues of LRGs from the Dark Energy Survey Year-1 data set (DES Y1) and reported an excess signal, similar to the original SDSS detection by \cite{Granett2008}.
+Then, \cite{Kovacs2016} used photo-$z$ catalogues of LRGs from the Dark Energy Survey Year-1 (DES Y1) data set and reported an excess signal; similar to the original observation from SDSS data by \cite{Granett2008}.
 This analysis was extended to the DES Year-3 data set and the excess ISW signals were confirmed \citep{Kovacs2019}.